ucsb-cs148-w25/pj07-mafia/team/contributions/Contributions.md

 - Implemented early prototype of day/night cycle-- having a timer and then switching the frontend and backend from day/night gamestates
 - working on adaptive phase change so that day turns to night when players finish voting
 - working on allowing users to talk during voting cycles
+- Created a player list to help players keep track of who is in the game.

 ## Non-Code related Contributions
 - Provided documentation for how backend should owrk